Anidipta/R/README.md

 # 📊 R Script for Data Analysis

-Welcome to Day 4 of this data analysis project!
-Below is a summary of the tasks and analyses conducted using R.
+Welcome to this data analysis project!
+Below is a summary of the tasks and analyses conducted using R across multiple days.

 ## 🛒 Association Rule Mining with `GrocBinary24.csv`

+### Day 4 Tasks

 1. **Frequent Itemsets**:
    - 🔍 Identified all frequent itemsets with a minimum support of 30%.